Azure/AzureStack-QuickStart-Templates/101-vm-linux-minikube/README.md

 	Note: please use the default values for linuxPublisher,linuxOffer,linuxSku,linuxVersion found in azuredeploy.json while creating the manifest.json in PIR

 ## Deploying from Portal
+If at any point you run into trouble, please don't forget to check out FAQ section for known issues/workarounds.

 +	Login into Azurestack portal
 +	Click "New" -> "Custom" -> "Template deployment -> "Edit Template" -> "Load File" -> Select azure.deploy.json from the local drive -> "Save"